Minimal illustration of two computer monitors with Windows and Linux icons connected by arrows, and the text ‘View Linux on Windows.’

 Save and exit (press CTRL + X, press Y, then press ENTER)

-Then reload systemd and restart the service:
+Reload systemd and restart wsdd:

 sudo systemctl daemon-reload